Shire of Glenelg

 The Shire of Glenelg is a local government area in the Barwon South West region of Victoria, Australia, located in the south-western part of the state.
 It covers an area of 6219 km2 and in June 2018 had a population of 19,665.
 It includes the towns of Casterton, Heywood, Merino and Portland.
-Although a shire of the same name existed before the amalgamations of the mid-1990s, the current Shire was formed in 1994 from the amalgamation of the former Shire of Glenelg with the Shire of Heywood and City of Portland.

 The Shire is governed and administered by the Glenelg Shire Council; its seat of local government and administrative centre is located at the council headquarters in Portland, it also has service centres located in Casterton and Heywood.
 The Shire is named after the Glenelg River, a major geographical feature that meanders through the Shire.

-At the 2001 Census, the population of the Shire was distributed in the following way:

-Portland: 49.7%, Casterton: 8.7%, Heywood: 6.3%, Dartmoor: 1.3%, Merino: 1.1%, Narrawong: 0.9% and Rural Balance: 32%.

 Service industries, timber production, grazing and manufacturing are the Shire's main economic activities.

-Traditional ownership
+History

 The formally recognised traditional owners for the area in which Glenelg Shire sits are the Gunditjmara People who are represented by the Gunditj Mirring Traditional Owners Aboriginal Corporation.

+Although a shire of the same name existed before the amalgamations of the mid-1990s, the current Shire was formed in 1994 from the amalgamation of most of the former Shire of Glenelg with the Shire of Heywood and City of Portland.

+During the local government review process in 1993 and 1994, all three former municipalities made submissions to the Local Government Board arguing that the City of Portland should continue to stand alone, even if Glenelg and Heywood were to be merged.
+However, the Board considered that, despite Portland's industrial character, the city's role as a service and export centre gave it a sufficiently strong connection to its rural hinterland, and proposed to merge the three LGAs into a "Shire of Henty".
+The name "Glenelg" was substituted later.